 Use a small plate to measure their food.
 This you feel less deprived.
 Did you know that in the 1920’s the dinner plates they used were the size of the salad/bread plates used today?
 Did you know that the dinner plates used today were the platters they used then to feed an entire family?

 Use a small fork (We will give you one).
 This helps you eat smaller bites.
 Eating larger bites too fast is not a good habit to get into.

-Eat slowly.
-It should take you twenty to thirty minutes to eat.
+Eat slowly – It should take you twenty to thirty minutes to finish.
 If you finish before 20 minutes you are eating too fast.
 If you still have food on your plate after 30 minutes you need to throw the food out (really, it is ok).
 Enjoy the food.
 Savor the food.
 If you eat slower you will enjoy the food more, and you will feel “fullness” more than if you eat fast.
-Patients who eat too fast have a higher rate of band slips, can over eat easily, and enjoy food less.
+Weight loss surgery patients who eat too fast have a higher rate of slips, can over consume easily, and enjoy food less.